eezstreet/SWATEliteForce/README.md

 # CREDITS/THANK-YOUS #
 * Irrational Games and Sierra for the game.
-* BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive
+* BeyondUnreal for providing Unreal Engine 1/2/3 documentation
+* Beppe_goodoldrebel for the Colt 9mm SMG models
+* Immortal Fishy for many ironsight offset corrections.
 * Sebastien NovA for his modified SwatEd.exe
 * FrancisSwat for being gracious in giving us the SAS mod assets.
 * Hellfire Entertainment for being gracious in giving us the SWAT4 1.2 mod assets.